Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 _______________________________________________________________________________________________________________

-For an ideal, adiabatic scenario, Q is also 0.
+For an ideal, adiabatic scenario, q is also 0.
 This means the change in enthalpy of one liquid is equal to the inverse of the change in enthalpy of the other.
 More specifically, The internal energy flows (in the form of heat) from the hotter reservoir to the colder one, in compliance with the second law of thermodynamics.

 For this real setup, there will likely be some sort of heat exchange with the environment.
 This exchange occurs at different points of the system.
 For instance, the temperature across the exchanger will be different, based on which specific part of the exchanger is measured.